Former UVA basketball star part of redevelopment project at 1101 East Market Street

 “Just excited to be back in town and on about the progress with this project,” said Sean Singletary, who played for UVA in the mid 2000’s.
 “Ever since I graduated from school here, I’ve always wanted to move back here and just give back to the community.
 Charlottesville and UVA have done so much for me.”

-A preliminary site plan has been filed with the city of Charlottesville to build several townhomes in the Little High subsection of the Martha Jefferson neighborhood at the intersection of East Market and 11th Street.
+A preliminary site plan has been filed with the city of Charlottesville to build several townhomes in the Little High Neighborhood at the intersection of East Market and 11th Street. (edited, February 18, 2023)

 In all, 11th Street Partners seeks to consolidate four lots into one before building ten townhomes.
 Several existing structures on those properties would be removed, but a house at 1103 East Market Street would remain as it is not part of this project and is owned separately.